HMS Orion (1854): Background and description

+Screw conversion

-Orion measured 238 ft 2 in on the gundeck and 202 ft 9 in on the keel.
-She had a beam of 55 ft 10 in, a depth of hold of 24 ft, a deep draught of 26 ft 10 in and had a tonnage of 3281 tons burthen.
+Completion of the French fast steam-powered, second-rate in early 1852 and the French preparations for building more like her caused an invasion scare that prompted the First Derby ministry to authorize a large programme of steam-powered ships of the line to maintain British naval superiority; thus initiating a naval arms race between France and Britain.
+Captain Baldwin Wake Walker, the Surveyor of the Navy, ordered Orion to be converted in 1852 in response while she was still under construction.
+She had to be lengthened by 40 ft to incorporate a steam engine and a propeller.
+The ship measured 238 ft 2 in on the gundeck and 202 ft 9 in on the keel.
+She had a beam of 55 ft 10 in, a depth of hold of 24 ft, a deep draught of 26 ft 10 in and had a tonnage of 3,281 tons burthen.
 The ship was fitted with a two-cylinder trunk steam engine built by John Penn and Sons that was rated at 600 nominal horsepower and drove a single propeller shaft.
-Her boilers provided enough steam to give the engine 2329 ihp that was good for a speed of 11.5 kn.
+To reduce drag and improve performance under sail, the ship could hoist her propeller into the hull and retract the telescoping funnel.
+Her boilers provided enough steam for the engine to produce 2329 ihp that was good for a speed of 11.5 kn during her sea trials in the Thames River on April 1855.
 Her crew numbered 860 officers and ratings.

-The ship's muzzle-loading, smoothbore armament consisted of thirty-four 8 in shell guns on her lower gundeck and thirty-four 32-pounder (56 cwt) guns on her upper gundeck.
-Between her forecastle and quarterdeck, she carried twenty-two 32-pounder (45 cwt) guns and a single 68-pounder gun.
+The ship's armament consisted of thirty-four 8-inch shell guns on her lower gun deck and thirty-four 56 cwt, 32-pounder guns on her upper gun deck.
+Between her forecastle and quarterdeck, she carried twenty-two 32-pounder, 45 cwt guns and a single 68-pounder gun on a pivot mount.